Roma1011/TCP_SERVER-TIME-RETURNER/Readme.md

 When run Server, please note that the antivirus may take some time to scan, and a pop-up window will pop up where you just have to confirm that the application can use the network.

+whan you run client tool you can send text "get time" and server reply Time  whan you need disconnect send "exit"

 Encapsulation methods are protected as much as possible, code writing culture is protected.